Currently, the top graphene applications include electronics (27%), energy storage (19%), composites (17%), and aerospace (15%).

 To do so, we took advantage of the fact that graphene can efficiently convert light into electricity via a hot-carrier multiplication process on a femtosecond timescale.

 Graphene is a zero-band gap semiconductor (i.e., neither metal nor semiconductor), and its electrons behave as “massless” quasiparticles.
 The crucial difference between graphene and conventional semiconductor materials is that in graphene light produces “hot” ballistic electrons that transfer their energy through a very efficient carrier–carrier scattering process, leading to multiple hot-carrier generation over a wide range of light frequencies.
 Additionally, the mean free path of photogenerated “hot” ballistic electrons can be up to 1 micron, which provides enhanced flexibility in spatial positioning of G-biointerfaces near cells.
+This opens up opportunities for biotechnology applications.

 The result: Graphene-mediated optical stimulation (GraMOS) technology based on optoelectronic properties of graphene and biophysical properties of live cells.